- Generalised aches and pains.

 Yes-osteopaths are regulated by the General Osteopathic Council-a governing body who administers clinical and ethical guidelines.

-Osteopathy is covered by most major insurance companies, including AXA PPP and BUPA.
+Osteopathy is covered by most major insurance companies.
 Please check your policy documents as a GP referral or an excess payment may be required.